dynatrace-oss/terraform-provider-dynatrace/docs/resources/process_availability.md

 Optional:

-- `key_must_exist` (Boolean) When enabled, the condition requires a metadata key to exist and match the constraints; when disabled, the key is optional but must still match the constrains if it is present.
+- `key_must_exist` (Boolean) When enabled, the condition requires a resource attribute to exist and match the constraints; when disabled, the key is optional but must still match the constrains if it is present.